keithbuhler/keithbuhler.github.io/philosophy-portal/phd-how-to.md

 My area proposal was the product of much soul-searching.
 When I applied to graduate school, I had intended to study Plato.
 However, my favorite themes in contemporary ethics and metaethics kept cropping up.
 Every semester I wrote a term paper or three for my courses.
 In these papers, I noticed that I kept gravitating towards attacking or defending metaphysical naturalism, ethical naturalism, and so on.

-I asked my advisor if I should go ahead and make the switch from AOS (area of speciality) Ancient Philosophy to AOS Ethics.
+I asked my advisor if I should go ahead and make the switch from AOS (area of specialty) Ancient Philosophy to AOS Ethics.
 He agreed.
 At that point, I started writing-to-discover.
 I wrote several drafts of potential area proposals for my eyes only.
 I narrowed down my interests and honed my arguments.
 I read widely about naturalism in its various forms, and about the controversies between naturalists and non-naturalists in ethics.

 ### 7b How do you write the Area Proposal?